tune9/project-1/README.md

 # Introduction

-We are presenting a technical analysis study on baskets of stocks and cryptocurrencies.
-We used data analysis to determine when market is in a good state to make a trade and used technical indicators to determine long/short bias.
+This is a technical analysis study on baskets of stocks and cryptocurrencies using data analysis to determine when market is in a good state to make a trade and used technical indicators to determine long/short bias.

 Five stocks were chosen for the stock portfolio.
 Stocks were chosen after analyzing which are most volatile and attractive for short term trading.
-We selected from a list of stocks with 7% weekly volatility and one million shares per day average.
-We then sorted by market cap and took five of the largest.
-We ended up with Rivian (RIVN), Twitter (TWTR), Doordash (DASH), Unity Software (U), and Cleveland-Cliffs (CLF).
+I selected from a list of stocks with 7% weekly volatility and one million shares per day average.
+I then sorted by market cap and took five of the largest.
+I ended up with Rivian (RIVN), Twitter (TWTR), Doordash (DASH), Unity Software (U), and Cleveland-Cliffs (CLF).

 Five cryptos were chosen based on volatility and market cap.
-We settled on Bitcoin (BTC), Ethereum (ETH), BinanceCoin (BNB), Solana (SOL), and Cardano (ADA).
+I settled on Bitcoin (BTC), Ethereum (ETH), BinanceCoin (BNB), Solana (SOL), and Cardano (ADA).

 # Clean and prepare the data: